justnonamenoname/lt/readme.md

 **Interpretations of quantum mechanics**

 The influence of qualia on the collapse of the wave function negates Everett's many-worlds interpretation of quantum mechanics.
-It is also poorly compatible with lifeticles, since a lifeticle cannot be copied.
+It is also poorly compatible with lts, since a lt cannot be copied.
-The idea that a lifeticle exists simultaneously in two or more worlds and lives parallel lives in parallel worlds is meaningless.
+The idea that a lt exists simultaneously in two or more worlds and lives parallel lives in parallel worlds is meaningless.
-Copying the lifeticle would constitute a repeated creation of a paradox caused by an external factor.
+Copying the lt would constitute a repeated creation of a paradox caused by an external factor.
-It can be conceptualized as the presence of a unique infinite number within the lifeticle, which cannot be replicated.
+It can be conceptualized as the presence of a unique infinite number within the lt, which cannot be replicated.
 This is analogous to the no-cloning theorem, with the distinction that the quantum state in this case is not externally generated.
-Either the lifeticle already existed in this world before the split (which would mean there were multiple lifeticles occupying the same place at once), or lifeticles do not exist in other worlds, which requires that when worlds split, lifeticles go into only one world - or that the interpretation itself is incorrect.
+Either the lt already existed in this world before the split (which would mean there were multiple lts occupying the same place at once), or lts do not exist in other worlds, which requires that when worlds split, lts go into only one world - or that the interpretation itself is incorrect.
 Human consciousness, created from the collapse of the wave function, cancels the von Neumann-Wigner interpretation, since it is already limited by the collapse of its qualia wave function.
 Qualia is associated with collapse, and only certain information prepared by the brain enters qualia.
-Even if lifeticle can cause a collapse of the wave function in the brain, it only causes a collapse of this qualia wave function, but not in the experiment.
+Even if lt can cause a collapse of the wave function in the brain, it only causes a collapse of this qualia wave function, but not in the experiment.
 This cancels the connection of consciousness with the collapse in the experiment in the measuring device.

 **Wolfram's theory**